I love Soundcloud and find that it is a great way to get started with publishing a podcast.

 5. Strike Partnerships with Fellow Podcasters

-When it comes to reaching a wider audience, collaborating with other podcasters is an extremely effective tactic.
+When it comes to reaching a wider audience, collaborating with other podcasters is a highly effective tactic.
 As it turns out, SoundCloud is a great platform for building relationships with such individuals, so don’t be afraid to reach out.
 Start by looking for podcasts that cover the same topics as you do, then use the opportunity to bring yourself closer to their creators.
 Take time to develop relationships with these individuals and see if you could collaborate on projects that will offer value to both of your audiences.

 6. Consider Buying Some Plays